MiDataInt/midataint.github.io/_docs/overview.md

 These pages describe the MDI project overall.
-Links within lead you to documentation for specific components of the MDI, e.g., how to get started [writing your own tool suites]({{ "/docs/project-structure/#suites" | relative_url }}).
+Links within lead you to documentation for specific components, e.g., how to get started
+[writing your own tool suites]({{ "/docs/project-structure/#suites" | relative_url }}).

 ## Screenshots